How are Book Marketing and Book Advertising Different?

 Book publicity and advertising are both tools to create awareness about a book and author.
-Most of us know about advertising because we see or hear it everywhere: TV, radio, billboards, newspapers, magazines and increasingly, online.
+Most of us know about advertising because we see or hear it everywhere: TV, radio, billboards, newspapers, magazines, and online.

 Publicity gives the author credibility.
 Being able to say as “seen on” or “featured in” is priceless.
 Media coverage gives immediate credence to an author and book.
 When it works well, book publicity is incredibly powerful.

-It’s important for an author to understand that there are sometimes risks associated with publicity due to the lack of control.
+An author needs to understand that there are sometimes risks associated with publicity due to the lack of control.
 When they are pitched or receive a book, an editor or producer can do whatever they want and go in any direction with the information they receive.
 They may praise an author or his or her book, or spin the story in an unforeseen direction, including a bad review.
-There is lots of risk and no guarantees with publicity, but again, when it works, it literally provides the coverage you can’t buy.
+There is lots of risk and no guarantees with publicity, but again, it literally provides the coverage you can’t buy when it works.

 It’s also important to realize that it’s difficult to get a positive return on investment when advertising a book.
 An author has to sell many books to recoup the costs of a significant advertisement.
 Book advertising is best utilized for both sales and branding purposes.